 The best part is that results come back quickly and are attained within 20 minutes after the rapid test.
 If the results come back positive, your doctor will prescribe the appropriate medication to treat it.
 If negative, they may need to send your test for further testing.

-In many ways, the throat culture is similar to the rapid strep test; however, your internist will most likely need to send your throat culture to a lab for the results.
+In many ways, the throat culture is similar to the rapid strep testing; however, your internist will most likely need to send your throat culture to a lab for the results.
 When performing this check, an internal medicine doctor will take a swab from your throat and your tonsils.

 Once the swab has been taken from your throat, it will be sent to the lab, where it can take around two days to come back with a result.
 These results will let you know if you have strep throat.
 Furthermore, your doctor will then prescribe the appropriate medication if you test positive and require medication.